codurance/site/_posts/2017-08-02-light-access-dsl.md

 #### Update

-Let's say that we wan to update the name of the given product.
+Let's say that we want to update the name of the given product.

 ```java
 private static final String UPDATE_PRODUCT_NAME_SQL = "update products set name = ? where id = ?";